 With an overburdened military operating on all fronts and the D-Day invasions of June 1944 behind them, many German officers had become wary of Hitler’s decisions and plotted his assassination in order to turn over control of the capital to the Reserve Army instead.

 The plot was codenamed Operation Valkyrie, or the “20 July Plot” and hinged on von Stauffenberg’s intimate knowledge of the Wolf’s Lair.
-On July 20, 1944, the officer managed to covertly deposit a suitcase disguised as a bomb at a meeting in the Wolf’s Lair.
+On July 20, 1944, the officer managed to covertly deposit a bomb disguised as a suitcase at a meeting in the Wolf’s Lair.
 But Hitler managed to escape unscathed when the suitcase was thoughtlessly pushed across the table, deflecting the blast away from Hitler.

 With the treasonous plot exposed, von Stauffenberg was executed the next day.
 He shouted “Long live free Germany” as he was shot.
 It was four months before the Red Army’s approach on the Eastern Front forced Hitler to evacuate the lair on Nov.
 20, 1944.